-It is important that readers understand that the violence you hear of in Mexico-USA border towns and cities is not at all representative of what happens in the rest of Mexico, especially tourist destinations like Puerto Vallarta, Cabo San Lucas or Cancun, and that the main area in conflict is some 1200 and 700 miles away (Tijuana, Ciudad Juárez and Laredo).
+It is important that readers understand that the violence you might hear of in Mexico-USA border towns and cities is not at all representative of what happens in the rest of Mexico, especially tourist destinations like Puerto Vallarta, Cabo San Lucas or Cancun, and that the main area in conflict is some 1200 and 700 miles away (Tijuana, Ciudad Juárez and Laredo).
 It's like thinking all of the US is as violent and dangerous as Detroit, Washington DC or New Orleans.

 PV's Tourism Board hired a leading global investigative and security firm, Thomas Dale and Associates, in 2011 to review safety levels in the city, this year the company followed up with an updated 2012 report.

 The City of Puerto Vallarta has approximately the same population as Anaheim, California (ie. Disneyland), which also has a high number of visitors to many attractions and numerous hotels.
 Anaheim and Puerto Vallarta are both located on the Pacific Coast and are vacation destinations.
 This offers a credible and clear comparison for both cities and the real vs. the perceived risk:

 The company mentions vulnerabilities, such as the surrounding areas that are used for hiking, bird watching, photography and other sports and activities, increase your risk of unforeseen events, both natural and man-made, as was the case of the group of 22 tourists in El Nogalito (1.5 hour drive from Vallarta) that were robbed in Feb.
 2012, there were no injuries.
 The reports mentions that Methamphetamine will be the future drug issue and has to be contained.